bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/mihai.turcu/index.md

 I have focused on the research phase—reading documentation, watching tutorials to understand component wiring, and setting up the debugger on one Raspberry Pi Pico.

+### Week 28 April - 4 May

+This week I started working on my documentation.
+I have been researching how different sensors operate and how to integrate and connect them, and I’ve been thinking about how to combine everything into a fully automated system.

 ### Week 5 - 11 May

+First week of starting coding and the hardest, I spent a lot of time solving the mystery of the HC-SR04

 ### Week 12 - 18 May

+This was my first—and hardest—week of coding, but the real mystery was on the hardware side.
+I wasn’t sure how to create a proper voltage divider for the HC-SR04’s Echo line.
+Some tutorials suggested using a MOSFET level-shifter, but in the end I went with a simple resistor voltage divider because the Echo signal from the sensor is already low enough for the Raspberry Pi Pico’s 3.3 V GPIO.
+After sorting that out, I connected the HC-SR04 to the Pico, read the distance to obstacles, and synchronized an LED—red when something is detected, white when nothing is in range.

 ### Week 19 - 25 May
+This past week I integrated a display for message output and connected two servo motors that activate when an object is detected—simulating a train’s arrival and lowering the crossing barriers.
+Detection by the first HC-SR04 sensor turns off the white LED, switches on the red LED, and triggers a buzzer for an audible warning.
+Once the train passes the second HC-SR04 sensor, the barriers rise again, the white LED turns back on, the red LED switches off, and the buzzer falls silent.

 ## Hardware

-The project uses two Raspberry Pi Pico 2 boards (one as debugger), ultrasonic proximity sensors to detect the train, servo motors to control the barriers, LEDs and a buzzer for signals, an OLED display to show status and speed, and a joystick for manual control.
+The project uses two Raspberry Pi Pico 2 boards (one as debugger), ultrasonic proximity sensors to detect the train, servo motors to control the barriers, LEDs and a buzzer for signals, an OLED display to show status and speed.

 ### Schematics